Sign system

 A sign system is a key concept in semiotics and is used to refer to any system of signs and relations between signs.
 The term language is frequently used as a synonym for a sign-system.
 However, the term sign-system is considered preferable to the term language for a number of reasons.
 First, the use of the term language tends to carry with it connotations of human language, particularly human spoken language.
 Human spoken language is only one example of a sign-system, albeit probably one of the most complex sign-systems known.
+In traditional forms of face-to-face communication, humans communicate through non-verbal as well as verbal sign-systems; colloquially, this can be referred to as body language.
+Hence, humans communicate a great deal by way of facial movements and other forms of bodily expression.
+Such expressions are also signs and an organised collection of such signs would be considered a sign system.